I love the interdisciplinary aspect of engineering.

 - Control System Engineer, L'École Nationale Polytechnique d'Alger, Algeria, 1999–2004

-Taous-Meriem Laleg-Kirati is a professor of Electrical Engineer (EE) and Principal Investigator of the Estimation, Modeling, and ANalysis research group.
+Taous-Meriem Laleg-Kirati is a professor of Electrical and Computer Engineer (ECE) and Principal Investigator of the Estimation, Modeling, and ANalysis research group.
 Her research interests encompass works across the fields of applied mathematics, control systems and signal analysis to develop mathematical models and algorithms to characterize, analyze and control complex systems.

 Education and early career